 Shortly before 2016 arrived, an at-capacity crowd filled the MCA Café for MCA Talk: Self-Portrait in a Kanye Mirror.
-Situated in terms of how Kanye West had personally affected them, or as the cohost School Night put it, “the lens of their own personal Yeezus,” speakers shared stories of how Kanye West had touched their lives and reflected on his career, making a sometimes ostentatious artist much more human.
+Situated in terms of how Kanye West had personally affected them, or as the cohost School Night put it, through “the lens of their own personal Yeezus,” speakers shared stories of how Kanye West had touched their lives and reflected on his career, making a sometimes ostentatious artist much more human.
 Kevin Coval and Lisa Yun Lee presented a spoken word performance and while we can’t replicate their presentation, we can present the text from their performance in its entirety here.

 Let’s begin with black excellence.